bibleexchange/romans__textbook/textbook/en/romans-en.md

 The law brings the knowledge of sin to a man, and that man who has recognized his condition may be justified by faith.
 Without the law that man would have no knowledge of sin, and therefore would see no need for justification, redemption, or atonement.
 The law which was once broken is established through faith in the finished work of Christ.
 For through His righteousness it is SATISFIED.

-# Faith, Grace & Justification &mdash; Romans 4
+# Faith, Grace & Justification — Romans 4

 JUSTIFICATION IS OF FAITH THAT IT MIGHT BE BY GRACE

-## Introduction &mdash; &quot;Justification By Grace Through Faith&quot;
+## Introduction — &quot;Justification By Grace Through Faith&quot;

 The role of the law in justification is that it brings the knowledge of sin.
 A person is not justified through the works of the law.
 For justification takes place in the case of the Believer &quot;by grace through faith&quot;.

 By Grace a gift of eternal life is freely offered to the entire world and it is through faith that gift is received.
 God made the first move in the plan of redemption and for that plan to be effective in me, I must choose to receive that gift through faith.
 (God&apos;s grace is resistible by the nature of the free will given by God to man.)

-> Ephesians 2:8&mdash;For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:
+> Ephesians 2:8—For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:

-> Romans 4:16&mdash;Therefore it is of faith, that it might be by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all.
+> Romans 4:16—Therefore it is of faith, that it might be by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all.

 Justification by Faith is Demonstrated in the life of Abraham.

 <!-- -- -- -->
 <!-- -- -- -->
 <!-- -- -- -->
-## I. Abraham was justified by Faith and not by Works. &mdash; Vs. 1&mdash;8
+## I. Abraham was justified by Faith and not by Works. — Vs. 1—8

-> Romans 4:3&mdash;&hellip;Abraham believed God, and it was counted unto him for righteousness.
+> Romans 4:3—&hellip;Abraham believed God, and it was counted unto him for righteousness.

 ### A. Paul is Addressing a Question of the Jews